KDP Publishing Glossary

 LSI (Latent Semantic Indexing)

-A search engine concept (relevant to KDP keywords) where related terms and synonyms are used to determine content relevance.
+A search engine concept where related terms and synonyms are used to determine content relevance.
+Include variations of your keywords.

 Metadata